snoyberg/yesoddocs/hamlet/tagparsing.markdown

     <input type="checkbox" checked>

-If there is an equal sign, everything following it is parsed as content (as per the next section).
+If there is an equal sign, everything following it is parsed as content (as per [content parsing](contentparsing.html)).